Bruce Seals: Collegiate career

 Seals attended Xavier University of Louisiana, where he played basketball under coach Bob Hopkins, and alongside his teammate and future NBA star Donald "Slick" Watts.
-For the 1972 season, Watts and Seals would lead the Gold Rush to its first NAIA District 30 Men's Basketball championship defeating Nicholls State University 85-83, but would lose to Westmont in the 1972 NAIA men's basketball tournament semi-finals, 71-59.
-For his Junior, and final season, he and Watts would lead the Xavier Gold Rush to their second consecutive NAIA District 30 Championship, defeating Dillard University 101-80.
-In the 1973 NAIA men's basketball tournament they would upset Sam Houston State University, 67-60, in the second round.
+For the 1972 season, Watts and Seals would lead the Gold Rush to its first NAIA District 30 Men's Basketball championship defeating Nicholls State University 85–83, but would lose to Westmont in the 1972 NAIA basketball tournament semi-finals, 71–59.
+For his Junior, and final season, he and Watts would lead the Xavier Gold Rush to their second consecutive NAIA District 30 Championship, defeating Dillard University 101–80.
+In the 1973 NAIA basketball tournament they would upset Sam Houston State University, 67–60, in the second round.
 At the time, the Bearkats were ranked first in the country in all college division polls and had gone 34 games, over a two-year period, without a loss.
-The Xavier Gold Rush would eventually lose in the semi-finals to Maryland-Eastern Shore 87-80.
-For his 1972-73 season, Seals would earn NAIA All American and Associated Press All American honors.
+The Xavier Gold Rush would eventually lose in the semi-finals to Maryland-Eastern Shore 87–80.
+For his 1972–73 season, Seals would earn NAIA All American and Associated Press All American honors.
 Seals would leave Xavier after his Junior year to sign with the Utah Stars.

 1973–74 season

 Seals was selected by the Utah Stars in the first round of the ABA draft.
-The Utah Stars had posted the best record in the ABA Western Division in the previous season (55-29 in the 1972–73 season).
+The Utah Stars had posted the best record in the ABA Western Division in the previous season (55–29 in the 1972–73 season).

 In his first regular season with the Utah Stars, Seals played 78 games, averaging 17.4 minutes per game, with 7.0 points per game.
-The Utah Stars won the Western Division (51-33).
+The Utah Stars won the Western Division (51–33).

 In the post-season, the Utah Stars defeated the San Diego Conquistadors to win the Western Division semifinals.
 Thereafter, they beat the Indiana Pacers in the Western Division finals.
 The Utah Stars lost the championship series, though, to the New York Nets.
 Seals contributed 89 points in the post-season over 15 games, playing 260 minutes for the Utah Stars, with 5.9 points per game.

 1974–75 season

 In his second regular season with the Utah Stars, Seals played only 35 games, averaging 10.6 minutes per game, with 4.0 points per game.
 He was joined by a strong high school center the Stars drafted, Moses Malone.
-The Utah Stars finished in fourth place in the Western Division, an upset, with a record of 38-46.
+The Utah Stars finished in fourth place in the Western Division, an upset, with a record of 38–46.

 In the post-season, the Utah Stars were defeated in the first round by the Denver Nuggets in a five-game series.
 While Seals played very little, he produced over a point per minute.
 He racked up 24 points in the post-season over 3 games, playing 41 minutes, with 8 ppg for the Utah Stars.